killexams free Adwords-fundamentals test prep with exam dumps

 Exam Objectives:

-The test aims to assess candidates' understanding and proficiency in the following areas:
+The exam aims to assess candidates' understanding and proficiency in the following areas:

 1. Knowledge of the fundamentals of online advertising and Google AdWords